|Author:||Beauchamp et al., 2018|

 The felsic, mafic and ultramafic volcanic rocks of the Upper Eastmain Greenstone Belt were described in the works of Hocq (1985), Roy (1985, 1988), Couture (1986, 1987a, 1987b, 1987c, 1993) and Couture and Guha (1990).
 In this work, the authors included all of these rocks within the René Group.
 No formations had been individualized.
-Following mapping and geochronology work in the Bohier Island area, Beauchamp and Massei (2018) divided the René Group into four (4) formations, each corresponding to a volcanic event.
+Following mapping and geochronology work in the Bohier Island and Cadieux Lake areas, Beauchamp et al. (2018) and Beauchamp (2019) divided the René Group into four (4) formations, each corresponding to a volcanic event.
 The Érasme Formation was introduced to define the rocks belonging to the René Group first cycle (Mesoarchean age).

 The Érasme Formation is the René Group’s oldest.
 It is divided into five (5) informal units.
 Unit mAerm1 consists mostly of basalt.
 The porphyritic basalt facies was individualized in the mAerm1a subunit.
 The basalts are interbedded with several horizons (<50m thick) of felsic and intermediate ash, lapilli and block tuff, and felsic volcanics (mAerm2).
 Unit mAerm3 includes the gabbros, while the mAerm4 unit represents the ultramafic Sills.